JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 1. (Primary reason) The code needs to be used in 3+ places.
 2. (Secondary reason) They are truly unrelated domain concepts.
+3. (Last resort) The file is getting so long my IDE is struggling with it.

 Now, related code lives together.
 Unrelated code lives apart.